xmi-schema/xmi-schema-python/src/xmi/v2/models/xmi_model/XmiModel.md

 - **`XmiBaseEntity`**: Base class for all entity types
 - **`XmiBaseRelationship`**: Base class for all relationship types
 - **`ErrorLog`**: Pydantic model for tracking parsing errors
-- **Entity classes**: XmiStructuralMaterial, XmiStructuralCrossSection, XmiStructuralCurveMember, etc.
+- **Entity classes**: XmiStructuralMaterial, XmiCrossSection, XmiStructuralCurveMember, etc.
-- **Relationship classes**: XmiHasStructuralMaterial, XmiHasStructuralCrossSection, etc.
+- **Relationship classes**: XmiHasStructuralMaterial, XmiHasCrossSection, etc.

 ## See Also